Learn About/Subscribe:

 Mentoring Program

 Leaving the university context upon graduation can be a tumultuous time for Christians.
 In the university setting, many students involved with Christian Union saw the ministry, along with their local church, as a home away from home, and a family with whom they grew in faith and sought God together.
 Upon graduation, Christian Union graduates are in a precarious situation of needing to find a new faith family in the form of a local church.
-Graduates can also be challenged by secular workplaces and graduate school environments.
+Secular workplaces and graduate school environments can also challenge graduates.
 During this transition, alumni lose their regular connection to a significant source of spiritual encouragement and leadership.
 For this reason, Christian Union believes it is vital to come alongside recent graduates and support them in this key transition season.

-To find out more about involvement with the mentoring program, contact Christine Foster.
+If you want to learn more about involvement with the mentoring program, you can contact Christine Foster.

 Connect Groups

-Starting in the fall of 2022, CU Society members can lead, form, and join online connect groups with other members.
+Launched in the fall of 2022, CU Society members can lead, form, and join online connecting groups with other members.
 These groups will include sponsored groups and interest groups.

 Groups sponsored by Christian Union will curate specialized content to develop and connect Christian leaders in areas of spiritual growth, intersection of faith and work, intellectual questions related to the faith, exploration of supernatural elements, and more.
-Christian Union sponsored groups will be led by CU leadership and well-known Christian experts in various fields, and will run throughout the year for a specified length of time.
+Christian Union sponsored groups will be led by CU leadership and well-known Christian experts in various fields and run for a specified time throughout the year.

-Member-initiated interest groups can be formed with a general or limited audience, such as university-specific or location-centric, and can center around any topic that is not in conflict with CU’s Statement of Faith and Ethics.
+Member-initiated interest groups can be formed with a general or limited audience, such as university-specific or location-centric.
+They can center around any topic that does not conflict with CU’s Statement of Faith and Ethics.
 Interest groups may range from devotional groups to film-making groups to Christian entrepreneurs groups to mothers of CU Universities students.
 The possibilities of interest groups are almost endless and can last for as long as the group leader(s) chooses.
 CU Connect Groups will be an incredible blessing to expand and deepen a network Christian leaders across the nation.